 Some agencies/commands may have procedures above the minimums described on the Security Equipment Disposal page.
 Check with your local agency/command to see if they want to keep old locks for parts cannibalization or other reasons.

-Please call the DoD Lock Program Technical Support Hotline at 800-290-7607, 805-982-1212, DSN 551-1212, or by visiting the DoD Lock Program website.
+Call the DoD Lock Program Technical Support Hotline at 800-290-7607, 805-982-1212, DSN 551-1212, or by visit the DoD Lock Program page.

 In addition, there are other vendors listed on the Federal Specification, Qualified Products List.
 These vendors do NOT have a Schedule contract.
 If you purchased the IPS containers through them, it would be an “open market” purchase versus a “Schedule” buy.

-Only GSA authorized inspectors are qualified to inspect and approve a container to be used for the storage of classified materials or weapons.
+Only GSA-authorized inspectors are qualified to inspect and approve a container to be used for the storage of classified materials or weapons.
 The inspector may place a GSA certification label on the container after determining the equipment has maintained its security integrity.

-To retain an authorized inspector contact MBA or Lockmasters at:
+To retain an authorized inspector, contact MBA or Lockmasters at:

 Lockmasters Security Institute